-^{}There is a \$6 monthly service fee for eSolutions customers who choose paper statements.
+There is a \$6 monthly service fee for eSolutions customers who choose paper statements.
 There is no charge for electronic statements which are available through Online Banking.

-SAVINGS ACCOUNTS Business Savings Business Money Market Gold Opening Balance \$100 \$5,000 Service Charge \$5 monthly service charge, waived with minimum daily balance of \$400 \$15 monthly se charge, waived minimum daily balance of \$5,000 Other Account Fees No Baker Boyer imposed fee for ATM transactions.
-Excessive savings account withdrawals \$5 each after 6 Interest Interest is earned daily and paid quarterly on collected balance, if greater than \$400.
+SAVINGS ACCOUNTS Business Savings Business Money Market Gold Opening Balance \$100 \$5,000 Service Charge \$5 monthly service charge, waived with minimum daily balance of \$400 \$15 monthly service charge, waived with minimum daily balance of \$5,000 Other Account Fees No Baker Boyer imposed fee for ATM transactions.
+Interest Interest is earned daily and paid quarterly on collected balance, if greater than \$400.
 Interest is earned daily and paid monthly on collected balance.
 Rates are subject to change daily.
 Interest based on current ledger balance tiers.